 Summary: (To include comparison groups, outcomes, measures, notable limitations)

-Testing took place on a campus housing a number of residential units.
-Four of these units self-selected to implement the Sanctuary Model and an additional four units were randomly assigned to receive the intervention.
+Testing took place in residential treatment center units.
+Four units self-selected to implement the Sanctuary Model and an additional four units were randomly assigned to receive the intervention.
 Residents in eight further units served as control participants who did not receive the intervention.
-Measures were taken to evaluation the implementation of the Sanctuary Model and outcomes for youths receiving treatment.
-Youth outcomes were assessed using the Child Behavior Checklist (CBCL), the Trauma Symptom Checklist for Children (TSCC), the Rosenberg Self-Esteem Scale, the Nowicki-Strickland Locus of Control Scale, the peer form of the Inventory of Parent and Peer Attachment, the Youth Coping Index, and the Social Problem Solving Questionnaire.
-Assessments were taken at baseline, 3 months, and 6 months.
+Measures included the Child Behavior Checklist (CBCL), the Trauma Symptom Checklist for Children (TSCC), the Rosenberg Self-Esteem Scale, the Nowicki-Strickland Locus of Control Scale, the peer form of the Inventory of Parent and Peer Attachment, the Youth Coping Index, and the Social Problem Solving Questionnaire.
 No significant differences were found between groups at baseline or at 3 months.
-At six months there were a few differences showing a positive effect for the Sanctuary Model.
-Youth receiving the intervention scored lower on a measure of coping strategies that tend to increase interpersonal conflict or minimize or exaggerate interpersonal issues.
+At six months, there were a few differences showing a positive effect for the Sanctuary Model.
+Youth in the Sanctuary Model units scored lower on a measure of coping strategies that tend to increase interpersonal conflict or minimize or exaggerate interpersonal issues.
 They also exhibited a greater sense of personal control as measured by the Locus of Control Scale.
-Finally they reduced use of verbal aggression, while control participants scored higher on verbal aggression over time.
+Finally, they reduced use of verbal aggression, while control participants scored higher on verbal aggression over time.
 Staff also completed the Community Oriented Programs Environment Scale (COPES) which assesses aspects of the functioning of the therapeutic community.
 There were no significant differences between conditions a baseline and at three months.
 At 6 months, units using the Sanctuary Model scored significantly better on the total scale and on the subscales of Support, Spontaneity, Autonomy, Problem Orientation, and Safety.
 Limitations include the relatively small sample size per unit and the lack of information on results at the unit or individual level.

 Date Program Originally Loaded onto CEBC: May 2006